 Conflicts of Interest: By the WestJEM article submission agreement, all authors are required to disclose all affiliations, funding sources and financial or management relationships that could be perceived as potential sources of bias.
 No author has professional or financial relationships with any companies that are relevant to this study.
 There are no conflicts of interest or sources of funding to declare.

-12. Fargen KM, Neal D, Rahman M, et al. The prevalence of patient safety indicators and hospital-acquired conditions in patients with ruptured cerebral aneurysms: establishing standard performance measures using the nationwide inpatient sample database clinical article.
+12. Fargen KM, Rahman M, Neal D, et al. Prevalence of patient safety indicators and hospital-acquired conditions in those treated for unruptured cerebral aneurysms: establishing standard performance measures using the Nationwide Inpatient Sample database.
 J Neurosurg.
-2013;119(6):1633-40.
+2013;119(4):966-73.

 14. Clarke JL, Johnston SC, Farrant M, et al. External validation of the ICH score.
 Neurocrit Care.
 2004;1(1):53-60.